Edited by Ed Lake

 So if renaming can follow political revolution, then why not moral revolution?
 Why are we not free to ask ourselves whether to uphold the values that led our ancestors to name in honour of slaveholders and segregationists?

 Perhaps we will decide, together, that on balance the good done by Washington or Wilson outweighs the evil.
 Perhaps.
 But I think we should seriously listen to those whose histories are most in the weighing.
 It can be hard, for some whose ancestors were not enslaved or segregated, to fully appreciate the pain caused by honouring these names.
 Yet even if you cannot understand it yourself, you can see it in others.
 And perhaps this will move you to agree, as an act of civic love, to accede to their requests.
-Like Romeo, listening in the night, we might find our collective name hateful to ourselves, ‘because it is an enemy to thee’.Make a donation
+Like Romeo, listening in the night, we might find our collective name hateful to ourselves, ‘because it is an enemy to thee’.Support Aeon: make a one-off donation